Call of Duty: Black Ops II: Lawsuits

 In July 2014, Manuel Noriega sued Activision for lost profits from the use of his likeness in the game.
 He also claims that his inclusion translated to higher sales of Black Ops II.
 Noriega makes an appearance in the Cold War portions of the game and aids the primary antagonist.
 The suit sought compensation for lost profits and damages for his depiction as a "kidnapper, murderer, and enemy of the state" in the game.
 On October 28, the Los Angeles court dismissed the lawsuit, ruling that Noriega's inclusion was protected under free speech laws.

 The publisher, Activision, was also sued in a French court by family members of Jonas Savimbi, who thought his portrayal in the game was inaccurate, saying he was portrayed as a "barbarian".
 Three of his children wanted 1 million euros for damages.
 The French court dismissed the case in 2016.
 Savimbi appears early on in the game, leading UNITA rebels during a fictitious engagement of Operation Alpha Centauri.

+Legacy

+Retrospective assessments rank Call of Duty: Black Ops II among the series' best installments, with some considering it a "standout", the best Call of Duty title ever, and Treyarch's best game in the series.
+The campaign has been praised for its futuristic setting, mission variety, and multiple endings.
+The staff of IGN picked Raul Menendez as one of the series' best villains.
+Chris Freiberg of Den of Geek highlighted the campaign for its freedom and replayability, further praising the addition of customizable loadouts and the player's choices directly impacting the narrative.

+The game's multiplayer has been called "iconic".
+It introduced the pick 10 system in create-a-class, which offered greater player freedom and customization, and scorestreaks (replacing killstreaks); these features would remain in subsequent games.
+Its maps have been called some of the series' finest, while the addition of ranked play allowed for competitive gameplay styles that previous entries lacked.
+Complexs Dan Wenerowicz described the mode as "the best balance of competitive play we’ve seen in the series".
+Critics have also praised the Zombies mode for its maps, particularly "Mob of the Dead".
+Cade Onder of ComicBook.com calls Black Ops II "one of the best shooters of its time" and believes "there is a reason" fans have requested a remaster in the years following its release.
+NMEs staff called Black Ops II the last "phenomenal" Call of Duty game before Modern Warfare in 2019.